teamed/teamed.io/pages/policy.md

 [properly](http://www.yegor256.com/2014/11/24/principles-of-bug-tracking.html)
 and it is accepted by the project architect, you get 15 minutes on your account.
 Read this: [Bugs Are Welcome](http://www.yegor256.com/2014/04/13/bugs-are-welcome.html).

-{% par 21 %}
-Each bug has to be accepted by an architect before it is paid and dispatched for fixing.
-Being an architect, when you see a new bug submitted, inform the project manager that it is a valid bug by posting a message, similar to "_it is a valid bug_", or explain to the reporter what is wrong with the issue reported.
-Read this: [Five Principles of Bug Tracking](http://www.yegor256.com/2014/11/24/principles-of-bug-tracking.html).

 {% par 13 %}
 Small, easy to find, easy to fix, or cosmetic bugs are not paid,